How to Transfer a Mortgage to a Family Member: A Step-by-Step Guide

 The conveyancer will handle all legal documents related to the mortgage transfer.
 This involves communicating with the lender and, if required, the freeholder of the property.
 They will make sure all paperwork meets legal standards and requirements.

-Step 5: Finalize the Transfer
+Step 5: Finalise the Transfer

 Once everything is ready, the conveyancer will arrange for signing the mortgage deed.
 Any funds for buying out a partner or family member will also be transferred at this stage.
 If someone is being removed from the mortgage, they must sign an ID1 form in front of a witness.